Grow visibly thicker, fuller hair

 Here’s what to keep in mind about finasteride shedding:

-For most men, any temporary hair loss from finasteride reverses within a few months, revealing a thicker, fuller head of hair and fewer worries about male pattern baldness.
+• For most men, any temporary hair loss from finasteride reverses within a few months.
+Consistent use can help you grow a thicker, fuller head of hair and curb male pattern baldness.

-The shedding phase won’t last forever.
-But for some guys, it may take up to a year to start seeing noticeable results with finasteride.
+• The shedding phase won’t last forever.
+But for some men, it may take up to a year to start seeing noticeable results with finasteride.

-Combining finasteride treatment with minoxidil might give you faster, more noticeable results with hair regrowth.
+• Combining finasteride treatment with minoxidil might give you better results.
+You’ll likely see faster, more noticeable hair growth when using both medications.

 We offer finasteride as part of our range of hair loss medications, following an online consultation with a licensed healthcare provider who’ll determine if a prescription is appropriate.